 My name is Nereida and I am a European Voluntary Service volunteer from Spain.
-I have been working with the Scottish Wildlife Trust for two months and alongside the other volunteers in Dundee we help manage the varied nature reserves in North East Scotland.
+I have been working with the Scottish Wildlife Trust for two months and alongside the other volunteers in Dundee we help manage the Trust’s varied wildlife reserves in North East Scotland.
 To do this we undertake many different and necessary maintenance tasks.
 Here are some of the tasks that I have helped with since I started with the Trust.

 We have put up fences to controls sheep grazing at Keltneyburn, near Aberfeldy.
 This is part of conservation grazing, where livestock are used by the Trust to maintain the diversity of wildflowers.
 The fencing has to be precise across irregular land so that the lambs cannot escape under the fences.

 At The Miley, near Dundee city centre, we cut down invasive tree species and also cleared the line of the path.
 This reserve used to be a railway line, nowadays it is a home for wildlife and is a pleasant walk for anyone from the city wishing to experience nature.